 If you want to nail your chandelles and be able to perform them up to commercial pilot checkride standards, it will take practice.
 A commercial pilot must be able to complete their chandelle maneuver on a heading of +/- 10 degrees from the reciprocal of the original heading.
 Their exit speed must also be within +5 to -0 knots of aircraft stall speed.

 Make the most of your real-world flight time by practicing your chandelles on a flight simulator.
 Hours of simulator repetition using a high-quality sim yoke with realistic handling will let you build muscle memory.
+Practice climbing turns and then returning to straight and level flight and be mindful of engine power applied.
 When you slide into the cockpit and set up for that first chandelle maneuver, you will feel like you’ve already flown it hundreds of times.

 Although it got its start as a military pilot maneuver to dodge and return enemy fire, today the chandelle maneuver is also a required skill on the commercial pilot checkride.
 It is practiced by many private pilots as well, though it is not a certification requirement for them.